ThomasHODonnell/Single-Board-Computer-Design/README.md

 - **I will design my own PCBs** and exchange them for the boards provided with the product.
   - PCBs will be designed to fit the dimensions, I/O, and performance needs of the Maxis Mini I.
 - **I will create my own firmware.** The firmware will be created such that the drone can run programs in python.
-  - I will not be creating my own compiler.
+  - I will not be creating my own compiler or Operating System.
   - The open source python compiler can be found here:
     - *Source* =>
 - **I will design a neural network(s)** to provide application for the drone.